magarena/magarena/release/README.txt

 PalladiaMors
 ShawnieBoy

-- use CardBuiler to generate proxy image when image is missing, known issues #577 #587 #588 #593
+- improved generation of rendered card images using actual card frames (known issues #577 #587 #588 #593)

-- deprecate text mode, hide text mode option from game menu by default, add setting to turn it back on
+- deprecate text mode by disabling it by default, it can be enabled manually from Settings -> Preferences -> General tab

-- replace Merlin with M icon
+- replace the Wizard icon by IcoJoy with M icon by ShawnieBoy

-- prepare game in background of duel decks screen and only enable play button when ready
+- reduce waiting time by setting up game in the background of duel decks screen

-- implement the Vancourver mulligan
+- implement the Vancouver mulligan rule

-- download dialog lets you choose preferred language for card text
+- allow users to select preferred language for card text in download dialog

 - support for generating colorless mana and colorless mana cost, use the new colorless mana icon on permanents that generate colorless mana